Cebu Greats

 The Cebu Greats is a Filipino professional basketball team based in the Cebu metropolitan area.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team has played its home games across multiple venues across Metro Cebu.

 The team began play in the 2018–19 season as the Cebu City Sharks, then renamed as the Cebu Sharks the following season.
 Midway through the season, the team was renamed as the Cebu Casino Ethyl Alcohol, named after Casino Ethyl Alcohol from owners International Pharmaceuticals Incorporated.

 The team then went on hiatus for five years before making a return for the 2025 MPBL season as the Cebu Classic, before an ownership change in the middle of that season saw the franchise rebrand as the Cebu Greats.
-The Cebu franchise is one of two teams based in Visayas, the other being the Bacolod Tubo Slashers, and the lone team based in the Central Visayas region.
+The Cebu franchise is one of four teams based in Visayas, the teams are Bacolod Masskara, Negros Hacienderos and Iloilo United Royals and the lone team based in the Central Visayas region.